Developer Guide

 This section elaborates on the events surrounding the sorting of budgets and expenditures.

-The following activity diagram to shows the events that occur when the user executes the SortBudgetCommand
+The following activity diagram to shows the events that occur when the user executes the SortBudgetCommand.

-Figure 4.3.4.1: Activity diagram of the SortBudgetCommand
+Figure 4.3.4.1: Activity diagram of the SortBudgetCommand.

-The following command can occur either in the Main Page
+The following command can occur either in the Main Page or Budget Page of NUSave, and results in either the budgets

 or the expenditures to be sorted by name or created date.
-As such, this command requires a compulsory SortType
+As such, this command requires a compulsory SortType field

 to specify the particular type of sorting required.

-) does the command execute successfully.
+Only when the SortType is valid (NAME or TIME) does the command execute successfully.

-The following sequence diagram shows the interactions between the Logic
+The following sequence diagram shows the interactions between the Logic and Model components of NUSave,

 depicting a scenario where the user would like to sort the budgets by thier name in alphabetical order.

-Figure 4.3.4.2: Sequence diagram of the SortBudgetCommand
+Figure 4.3.4.2: Sequence diagram of the SortBudgetCommand.

 Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.